solkimicreb/react-stax/examples/docs_new/src/pages/home/content.md

 - `store` creates reactive stores for your data.
 - `view` creates reactive views, which re-render when the data mutates.

 You can put anything in your stores and mutate them in arbitrary way, the necessary components will always re-render to reflect the new state.
-You could store a mix of deeply nested objects with arrays and maps.
+You could store a mix of deeply nested objects, arrays and maps.
 You could add or delete properties dynamically or even use computed getters or inheritance.

-The possibilities are endless, learn more about typical state management patterns in the <span id="state-link"></span>.
+The possibilities are endless, learn more about common patterns in the <span id="state-link"></span>.

 ## Browser integration

-Good web pages use the platform.
-They are shareable by URL and integrate with the browser history.
+Good web pages use the platform, they are shareable by URL and integrate with the browser history.
 Easy Stack has a few plain objects, which automatically two-way synchronize with the URL and localStorage to offload some integration complexity from you.

 ```jsx
 import React from 'react';